phani-sudo/build-guide-1/topic/k2c-qli-build-ga/qsc_launcher.rst

    .. _launcher_compile_step:

    a.
-After the download is complete, select **Compile** to start compiling.
+After the download is complete, select :guilabel:`Compile` to start compiling.
 Depending on the size of the downloaded software and the host computer configuration, the compilation process may take a few hours.

       .. image:: ../../media/k2c-qli-build-ga/download.png

    b.
 To view the compilation progress, expand the logs panel.

       .. image:: ../../media/k2c-qli-build-ga/QSC_compile_progress.png

    .. note:: BitBake fetch errors are typically intermittent fetch failures.
 To resolve these errors, retry :ref:`step 1a <launcher_compile_step>`.
 If the issue persists, see :ref:`BitBake Fetcher Error <do_fetch_error_1>` for a solution.